medusajs/medusa/docs/content/modules/carts-and-checkout/cart.md

 1. When the idempotency key’s recovery point is set to `started`, the tax lines are created for the items in the cart.
 This is done using the `CartService`'s [createTaxLines method](../../references/services/classes/CartService.md#createtaxlines).
 If that is completed with no errors, the recovery point is set to `tax_lines_created` and the process continues.
 2. When the idempotency key’s recovery point is set to `tax_lines_created`, the payment is authorized using the `CartService`'s method [authorizePayment](../../references/services/classes/CartService.md#authorizepayment).
 If the payment requires more action or is pending authorization, then the tax lines that were created in the previous steps are deleted and the cart completion process is terminated.
 Once the payment is authorized, the process can be restarted.
 3. When the idempotency key’s recovery point is set to `payment_authorized`, tax lines are created again the same way as the first step.
 Then, the inventory of each of the items in the cart is confirmed using the `ProductVariantInventoryService`'s method [confirmInventory](../../references/services/classes/ProductVariantInventoryService.md#confirminventory).
-If an item’s quantity is available in the inventory, the quantity is reserved using the `ProductVariantInventoryService`'s method [reserveQuantity](../../references/services/classes/ProductVariantInventoryService.md#reservequantity).
-If any item has insufficient inventory, any item reservations that were created are deleted, the payment is canceled, and an error is thrown, terminating the cart completion process.
+If an item is in stock, the quantity is reserved using the `ProductVariantInventoryService`'s method [reserveQuantity](../../references/services/classes/ProductVariantInventoryService.md#reservequantity).
+If an item is out of stock, any item reservations that were created are deleted, the payment is canceled, and an error is thrown, terminating the cart completion process.
 If all item quantities are confirmed to be available:
     1. If the cart belongs to a swap (the `type` attribute is set to `swap`), the swap is registered as completed using the `SwapService`'s [registerCartCompletion method](../../references/services/classes/SwapService.md#registercartcompletion) and the inventory item reservations are removed using the Inventory module.
 The process ends successfully here for a swap.
     2. If the cart belongs to an order, the order is created using the `OrderService`'s method [createFromCart](../../references/services/classes/OrderService.md#createfromcart).
 The order is then retrieved and sent in the response.
 4. Once the process detailed above is done, the idempotency key’s recovery point is set to `finished`.